 Aranac provided Screw pile foundations for minimal impact on the parklands and fabricated and installed a bolted light steel structure to support the floor, ceiling and roof cladding.
 Major timber elements were bolted for ease of relocation.

 Our in house carpenters then completed the building with Australian timbers to create a free flowing hardwearing structure.
-The addition of artworks inscribed with mediative teachings completed the peaceful pavilion atmosphere.
+The addition of artworks inscribed with meditative teachings completed the peaceful pavilion atmosphere.

 One of the challenges was the installation of the strong perimeter seat/boarder feature that followed the tight and sweeping curves of the “Curled Leaf Form” layout concept.